Prabhjot631/ESP32_bluetooth_provision/README.md

 STEP 1:
 Install esp idf on your computer using this link: https://dl.espressif.com/dl/esp-idf/?idf=4.4 wait for it to install.
-When it is installed open esp idf powershell it will show you the version of the idf installed.
+When it is installed open esp idf powershell it will show you the version of the idf installed. after powerdhell is opened and it is showing version of idf installed than type this command -